 During his stay aboard the ISS, his fellow JAXA astronaut Naoko Yamazaki arrived at the ISS on the STS-131 (19A) mission.
 This was the first time that two Japanese astronauts worked together in space at the same time.

-Since August 2012, he has been serving as the Chief of the JAXA Astronaut Group.
+In August 2012, he became Chief of the JAXA Astronaut Group.

 He has logged a total of 177 days 3 hours 5 minutes in space including the STS-114 and ISS Expedition 22/23 missions.